Ukrainian anti-Soviet campaign (1919): Kyiv Operation

 On 24 August, Ukrainians defeated a large Bolshevik force and headed to Kyiv.
 On 24 August, Ukrainian forces defeated the last main Bolshevik force defending Kyiv north of Khvastiv.
-On 30 August, Ukrainian troops entered Kyiv and occupied it either the following or next day.
-However, White army was heading to Kyiv.
-The volunteer army of Anton Denikin entered Kyiv the same day and clashed with Ukrainian forces who held a parade.
-As a result, Ukrainian forces retreated from Kyiv.
+On 30 August, Ukrainian troops entered Kyiv and occupied it either on the following day.
+However, White army was also heading to Kyiv.
+After the volunteer army of Anton Denikin entered Kyiv on the same day and clashed with Ukrainian forces who held a parade, Ukrainian forces were forced to retreat from Kyiv.
 This defeat turned out to be demoralizing for the Galican army, but UNA still had a will to fight.

 Further fighting

 On 5 September, Ukrainians recaptured Zviahel from the Bolsheviks.
 On 5–13 September, Ukrainian forces clashed over control of Korosten, but were repulsed.
 Ukrainians launched an attack south of Vapniarka and Uman.
-Ukrainians forced 14th Soviet Army to retreat, which were encircled by White army.
+Ukrainians forced 14th Soviet Army to retreat, leading to its encirclement by the White army.
 Ukrainians crossed on the North where Soviets made serious attempts to repulse them.
-Soviet troops consolidated near Zvyagel-Korosten.
-Ukrainians withdrew from Zvyagel.
+Soviet troops consolidated near Zviahel-Korosten, and Ukrainians withdrew from Zviahel.
 On 20 September, Soviets occupied Zhytomyr.
 Ukrainian forces took up positions along the Shepetivka-Polonne railway and further east to the Zhytomyr-Berdychiv railway.
 After this move, both sides ceased their attacks.